A Criterion for Strange Metallicity in the Lorenz Ratio: Introduction

-\textit{Introduction.---}The properties of the anomalous normal state of high-$T_c$ superconductors and other quantum materials, commonly dubbed `strange metals,' are one of the most elusive mysteries in condensed matter physics \cite{varma_colloquium_2020,hartnoll_planckian_2021}.
-In particular, despite myriad works, it is still unclear to what extent the underlying physics of such systems departs from Landau's Fermi-liquid (FL) paradigm and necessitates a non-quasi-particle, non-FL (NFL) description.
+The properties of the anomalous normal state of high-$T_c$ superconductors and other quantum materials, commonly dubbed `strange metals,' are one of the most elusive mysteries in condensed matter physics \cite{varma_colloquium_2020,hartnoll_planckian_2021}.
+In particular, despite myriad works, it is still unclear to what extent the underlying physics of such systems departs from Landau's Fermi-liquid (FL) paradigm and necessitates a non-FL (NFL) description.

 One of the hallmark characteristics of strange metals is the $T$--linear resistivity at extremely low temperatures.
 This behavior has been empirically linked with the notion of Planckian dissipation \cite{bruin_similarity_2013,cao_strange_2020,hartnoll_planckian_2021,legros_universal_2019,grissonnanche_linear-temperature_2021}, showing a degree of universality throughout different experimental setups and hinting towards a strongly-correlated NFL nature for these systems.
 Albeit at odds with standard FL theory, $T$--linear resistivity can appear in FLs in the presence of certain scattering mechanisms, at least in some intermediate- to low-$T$ window \cite{das_sarma_charged_1999,das_sarma_screening_2015,wu_phonon-induced_2019,mousatov_theory_2020}.
-An experimental way to identify the the mechanism of $T$--linear resistivity at low temperatures is an essential step toward realistic theories of strange metals.
+It is thus crucial to develop ways to identify the mechanism of $T$--linear resistivity in strange metals.

 Here we present a simple criterion for weakly disordered metals that sharply distinguishes different sources of $T$--linear resistivity.
 Our criterion is based on the behavior of the low-$T$ leading correction to the Lorenz ratio, $L(T) = \frac{\kappa}{T\sigma}$, with $\kappa$ and $\sigma$ being the thermal and electrical conductivities, respectively.